 Cancer patients who receive chemotherapy as part of their treatment may be at increased risk for cardiotoxicity and vascular disease.
-New cancer therapies may interfere with normal heart and vascular function.
+New cancer therapies may interfere with normal cardiac function.
 Specialists trained in cardio-oncology can detect these adverse reactions at an early stage and develop personalized treatment plans to avoid serious cardiovascular complications.

-UR Medicine Heart & Vascular is collaborating with the Wilmot Cancer Institute to offer our unique Cardio-Oncology Program—the only one of its kind in Upstate New York.
+UR Medicine Cardiac Care is collaborating with the Wilmot Cancer Institute to offer our unique Cardio-Oncology Program—the only one of its kind in Upstate New York.

 Led by Eugene Storozynsky, MD, PhD, a cardiologist who specializes in heart failure and transplantation, the program identifies patients who have cancer and may be at an increased risk for chemotherapy-induced cardiotoxicity, with the goal of minimizing this reaction to chemotherapy.